Dayni0603/G_Advanced_Javascript/README.md

                   It is built using pure JavaScript (without frameworks) to demonstrate higher-order functions, closures, and async/await.
    - Technologies: JavaScript.

+2. **Project 2: 3.1: Functional Programming Paradigms**
+   - Description: This mini project demonstrates core functional programming paradigms in JavaScript using a simple name formatting use case.
+The code illustrates how to use pure functions, higher-order functions, function composition, closures, and partial application to create reusable, modular utilities for transforming user input.
+For example, it shows how to build a composed function to clean and format a name, use closures to create custom prefix functions, and apply partial application to fix certain arguments in advance.
+This approach promotes clarity, reusability, and separation of concerns—key functional programming principles.
+   - Technologies: JavaScript (ES6+)
+                   Functional programming:
+                   Pure functions (trimString, toLowerCase, addPriFix)
+                   Function composition (compose)
+                   Closures (addCustomPrefix)
+                   Partial application (partialApplay)

 ## Getting Started